niall-h/sort-server/README.md

 Sort Server (Socket Programming)

 The idea of this application is to establish a client-server connection and perform a sort operation on the server.
-The client parses a binary file as input, attempts to connect to a server, and sends the data obtained from the file using TCP.
+The client parses a binary file as input, attempts to connect to a server, and sends the data obtained from the file to the server using a TCP socket.
 The server receives this data, sorts it, and writes a response containing the sorted binary data back to the client.
 The client then writes this data back to a local output file.

 __________________________________________________________________________________________________________________________________________